sts10/sts10.github.io/_posts/2024-07-06-double-sorting.markdown

 title: "Sorting a word list by word length and then alphabetically"
 date: 2024-07-06 20:00:00 -0400
 comments: true
-draft: true
 ---

-I recently learned about a secrets manager called Passbolt.
-Given my interest in word lists, I asked them on Mastodon if they use one.
+I recently learned about a secrets manager called [Passbolt](https://www.passbolt.com/).
+Given my interest in word lists, I asked [them on Mastodon](https://mastodon.social/@passbolt) if they use one.
 They promptly replied that, yes, they do, and provided me with [the GitHub URL to their word list](https://github.com/passbolt/passbolt_styleguide/blob/master/src/shared/lib/SecretGenerator/PassphraseGeneratorWords.js).

-As is common, they seem to be using the EFF long list.
-What was kind of interesting was that, for whatever reason, they sort the list by word length, and then alphabetically.
+As is common, they seem to be using the [EFF long list](https://www.eff.org/dice).
+What was more interesting to me, as a possible contributor, was that, for whatever reason, they sort the list by word length, and then alphabetically.
 In other words, all the 9-letter words are placed at the top, sorted alphabetically, then the 8-letter words, and so on.

 ```text
 "abdominal",